abhijo2810/portfolio_roast/README.md

 ## Disclaimer

-This package is for entertainment purposes only.
-Don't take the roasts personally—your trading strategy is probably great!
+This tool is meant for educational and entertainment purposes only.
+The feedback is AI-generated and intentionally sarcastic please don’t take it personally — your trading strategy is probably great!
+Use your own judgment before using any roasted strategy in real markets.